famosece/wp-theme-ueberdesign/README.md

 ## Disclaimer

 This is a Wordpress theme in an open repository.
 Feel free to look around and use parts of this theme or all of it.
-But be aware, that this theme was created for our personal use and it is not intended to be work on every possible installation in the world.
+But be aware, that this theme was created for our personal use and it is not intended to work on every possible installation in the world.

 ## Installation